MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 ### Task 2: Simulated Attacks

-In this task, you will run two simulated attacks from the `Atomic Red Team` using *PowerShell* on *WIN1* to explore the capabilities of Microsoft Defender for Endpoint.
+In this task, you will run two *simulated* attacks using *PowerShell* on *WIN1* to explore the capabilities of Microsoft Defender for Endpoint.

 `Attack 1: Mimikatz - Credential Dumping`